vlandham/vlandham.github.com/_posts/2016-08-11-becoming_datavis_practitioner.md

 [R](https://www.r-project.org/) - if you want to do static images and data exploration, its hard to beat R. The ‘[Hadleyverse](http://adolfoalvarez.cl/the-hitchhikers-guide-to-the-hadleyverse/ )’(ggplot2, dplyr, etc) of tools built by Hadley Wickham is really a full stack for researching and visualizing data.
 The R language is weird and not the easiest - but with a few concepts under your belt, you become very powerful.

 [Python](https://www.python.org/) - if you want a more standard scripting language to work with, try python.
-[Pandas](http://pandas.pydata.org/), [matplotlib](http://matplotlib.org/), and seaboard: go a long way to munging and visualizing data.
+[Pandas](http://pandas.pydata.org/), [matplotlib](http://matplotlib.org/), and [seaborn](https://seaborn.pydata.org/): go a long way to munging and visualizing data.

 [Processing](https://processing.org/) - for more design / educational  tool, processing is great.
 Many of the tutorials are moving to Processing.js - a javascript port of the tool.
 This allows for the creation of web-based interactive visualizations as well.
 But standard Processing is still a powerful and interesting option.